HellicarAndLewis/RedLeaf/README.md

 		** 3D!: yay, drag the mouse over the model to rotate it in 3D.
 Press on the line at the bottom to create a burst in that position, the walls in the 3d model are numbered

+		** Output: outputs a line of pixels with a pixel per strip, needs to be send to a different screen yet

 - *rotation3D:* shows the current rotation in the model, not really needed cause the model can be rotated dragging the mouse over it.